johnnygreeney/CardanoForTheMasses/Chapter-3-Proof-of-Stake.md

 **Reward Account Address**

-A reward address is a cryptographic hash of the address’s public staking key.
+A reward address[^47] is a cryptographic hash of the address’s public staking key.
 To pay rewards for participating in the proof-of-stake protocol, reward account addresses are used (directly or via delegation).

 They possess the following characteristics:

 - Account-style accounting is employed rather than UTXO-style
 - Transactions cannot be used to receive funds.
-Instead, when rewards are paid, their balance is just raised
+Instead, when rewards are paid, their balance[^48] is just raised
 - Registered staking keys and reward account addresses have a one-to-one relationship.

 When funds are removed from the address, this key is used.
 Additionally, the stake connected with the funds in the address contributes to the stake of this key.
 The staking object for a reward address does not have to include any information, just as with enterprise addresses.